-- Staff/Consultant Note: The plan is fine grained.
-Corridor maps provide for greater evaluation in some areas and will require a fine grained apporach - Sammy 27: Jones Ferry Rd Small Area Plan: Parking study does not recommend pursuing structured parking unless it is warranted, currently there is a surplus of parking in town.
-Strike: "Pursue recommendations of downtown parking study-including locations for additional structured parking and shared parking opportunities that meet the needs of all users.
-Add: "Increase alternative ways for accessing the downtown that minimize dependency on cars and construction of more surplus parking infrastructure." - Sammy 28: Jones Ferry Rd Small Area Plan: Update Jones Ferry rd.small area plan and map with mixed use density around farmers market - Staff/Consultant Note: To be examined as part of Jones Ferry corridor.
+- Sammy 28: Jones Ferry Rd Small Area Plan: Update Jones Ferry rd.small area plan and map with mixed use density around farmers market - Staff/Consultant Note: To be examined as part of Jones Ferry corridor.
 Identified as potential TOD zoning.
 Goals and strategies to promote and allow for increased density, growth and redevelopment are identified throughout the plan and explicitly stated in the Land Use chapter (9).
 The corridors are intended to identify areas throughout town where significant changes could occur based on existing characteristics.
 Where areas for new development or redevelopment are identified, a more fine-grained analysis that includes further engagement process and evaluation will be required.
 The future land use map will continue to be updated as we move forward with this thorough process.
-Staff and consultants can make changes to the plan to provide greater transparency and highlight where these proposed changes are included in the plan. - Sammy 29: Better define development intent and vision (i.e. Calvander) for each small area plan - Randee and Susan: 5.1 add a call-out box for the rural buffer to provide explanation and context on why ToC urges dense development within our municipal boundary while keeping land outside of the municipal boundary limited in development
+Staff and consultants can make changes to the plan to provide greater transparency and highlight where these proposed changes are included in the plan. - Sammy 29: Better define development intent and vision (i.e. Calvander) for each small area plan - Staff/Consultant Note: These will be developed as a part of the implementation effort for each small area plan. - Randee and Susan: 5.1 add a call-out box for the rural buffer to provide explanation and context on why ToC urges dense development within our municipal boundary while keeping land outside of the municipal boundary limited in development